chulminy/AE_ENVE_GEOE_121/doc/Quiz1_Description_W25.md

 **Thus, although you pass the testers on the grader, you will get zero if your programming logic is not correct.
 There is no partial mark if you pass the tester with a WRONG logic.**

 A set of assessments (or tests) in the MATLAB Grader is designed in each problem for “preliminary” auto-grading but your solutions will be manually re-graded to provide partial marks.
 Please do not be discouraged when you see that you have not passed all your tests.
 You need to include a **concise comment** in your scripts using ‘%’ (comment symbol) to obtain better partial marks.
 If the programming logic is correct based on the judgment on your comments, higher partial marks will be obtained.
 You can use any MATLAB built-in function at your own risk unless otherwise noted.
 However, if you misuse or misapply built-in functions that have not been covered in lectures or tutorials, you will not get partial marks for using them.
 Please do not use a built-in functions that we have not covered in our course if you are unsure of its applications.
-The maximum score that you can get is 50.
-The score will contribute to the final grade with the corresponding weights outlined in the course website.

 Note that when you move to a different question without submitting your script on MATLAB Grader, the code will not be available when you reopen the previous question.
 Please do not work your script on MATLAB Grader.
 Instead, please use the MATLAB Editor to code your answers and save them in your computer.